apache/carbondata/docs/mv-guide.md

       materialized view, if not, the operation is allowed, otherwise operation will be rejected by throwing exception.
    3. Partition management command: `ALTER TABLE ADD/DROP PARTITION`.
-Note that dropping a partition will be allowed only if partition is participating in all indexes associated with related table.
+Note that dropping a partition will be allowed only if partition is participating in all indexes associated with fact table.
-      Drop Partition is not allowed, if any materialized view is associated with more than one related table.
+      Drop Partition is not allowed, if any materialized view is associated with more than one fact table.
 Drop Partition directly on materialized view is not allowed.
    4. Complex Datatype's for materialized view is not supported.

- However, there is still way to support these operations on related table, in current CarbonData release, user can do as following:
+ However, there is still way to support these operations on fact table, in current CarbonData release, user can do as following:

    1. Remove the materialized by `DROP MATERIALIZED VIEW` command.
-   2. Carry out the data management operation on related table.
+   2. Carry out the data management operation on fact table.
    3. Create the materialized view again by `CREATE MATERIALIZED VIEW` command.

  Basically, user can manually trigger the operation by re-building the materialized view.